-- 8.6.1.
-The Charlton Character Appraisal sets out full details of the landscape character in and around the Parish, with the key valued characteristics, detractors and issues to inform the Neighbourhood Plan.
+- 8.6.1 The Test Valley Landscape Character Assessment sets out full details of the landscape character in and around the Plan Area, with the key valued characteristics, detractors and issues to inform the Neighbourhood Plan.
 In summary, Charlton covers 236 hectares (583 acres) in north Test Valley, in close proximity to Andover Town Centre.
 The majority of the area is located within the landscape character area LCT9A North Andover Plateau.
 A gentle sloping plateau falling from around 125m above sea level in the north to around 80m in the south on the edge of Andover.
-Across the plateau a series of dry gravel river valleys run in a predominantly southerly direction linking to the River Anton, which eventually flows into the River Test south of Andover. - 8.6.2.
-The dry valleys and gentle ridges have created a complex land use and farming pattern, with predominantly larger arable fields found on the higher ground and a mosaic of small and medium field sites located within the valleys.
-The larger arable fields lack hedgerows, but groupings of these fields are often enclosed by shelter beds, creating large uncomplicated open areas.
+Across the plateau a series of dry gravel river valleys run in a predominantly southerly direction linking to the River Anton, which eventually flows into the River Test south of Andover. - 8.6.2 Specifically, to Charlton, it sets out that the edge of Andover has begun to occupy the southern side of the Anton Valley.
+The character of this area is of an urban edge contained by a belt of mature vegetation.
+However, the edge of Andover is on a higher part of the valley than the Pentons, which are much closer to the bottom of the valley floor.
+The effect of the higher elevation means that although quite well screened, the tops of the industrial buildings at the edge of Andover are clearly visible above the vegetation from Foxcotte Lane, as you exit Penton Mewsey.
+Any further encroachment along the valley sides will only exacerbate this relationship.
+The straightness of the Anton Valley provides long views along it.
+There are some hedgerows, but little in the way of extensive blocks of vegetation to break up those views.
+Neither variation in local topography or large areas of vegetation is present to provide natural screening. - 8.6.3 In view of the elongated and simple linear form of the landscape features within this part of the character area, combined with its overall openness, visual separation is dependent on maintaining the undeveloped character of the farmland between Andover and these villages.
+There is very little in the way of significant belts of vegetation or variation in topography to provide enclosure or natural screening. - 8.6.4 It is clear from the above that character of the area is such that with long distance views across large open fields with little vegetation to screen, any development could have significant landscape impact. - 8.6.5 The dry valleys and gentle ridges have created a complex land use and farming pattern, with predominantly larger arable fields found on the higher ground and a mosaic of small and medium field sites located within the valleys.
+The larger arable fields lack hedgerows, but groupings of these fields are often enclosed by shelter belts, creating large uncomplicated open areas.
 Fields associated with the settlements are well hedged and irregular in size with a mix of arable and pasture.
 The edge of Charlton is strongly defined by fields meeting areas of built development, many of which have footpaths or rights of way across them.
 These are well used by residents either for rambling or dog walking.
 The development to the countryside could have a visual impact and urbanise the immediate landscape quality to the detriment of views, which are considered important to the residents.